Wolverine World Wide (NYSE:WWW) Receives “Market Perform” Rating from Telsey Advisory Group

-Wolverine World Wide (NYSE:WWW – Get Rating)‘s stock had its “market perform” rating reissued by research analysts at Telsey Advisory Group in a research report issued on Thursday, Benzinga reports.
+Telsey Advisory Group reaffirmed their market perform rating on shares of Wolverine World Wide (NYSE:WWW – Get Rating) in a report published on Wednesday, Benzinga reports.
 They currently have a $14.00 price target on the textile maker’s stock.
-Telsey Advisory Group’s target price indicates a potential downside of 11.39% from the company’s current price.
+Telsey Advisory Group also issued estimates for Wolverine World Wide’s FY2023 earnings at $1.52 EPS and FY2024 earnings at $1.87 EPS.

-WWW has been the subject of several other reports.
-UBS Group lowered their target price on Wolverine World Wide from $20.00 to $15.00 and set a “neutral” rating for the company in a research note on Monday, November 14th.
-Williams Trading upgraded Wolverine World Wide from a “hold” rating to a “buy” rating in a research note on Monday, January 16th.
-CL King downgraded Wolverine World Wide from a “strong-buy” rating to a “buy” rating in a research note on Wednesday, November 9th.
-Piper Sandler downgraded Wolverine World Wide from an “overweight” rating to a “neutral” rating and lowered their target price for the company from $23.00 to $13.00 in a research note on Wednesday, January 4th.
-Finally, Stifel Nicolaus lowered their target price on Wolverine World Wide to $12.00 and set a “hold” rating for the company in a research note on Thursday, December 8th.
-Seven analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $19.38.
+Several other analysts have also recently commented on WWW.
+Piper Sandler cut Wolverine World Wide from an overweight rating to a neutral rating and reduced their target price for the company from $23.00 to $13.00 in a report on Wednesday, January 4th.
+Stifel Nicolaus decreased their price objective on shares of Wolverine World Wide to $12.00 and set a hold rating for the company in a research report on Thursday, December 8th.
+CL King lowered shares of Wolverine World Wide from a strong-buy rating to a buy rating in a report on Wednesday, November 9th.
+UBS Group decreased their price target on Wolverine World Wide from $20.00 to $15.00 and set a neutral rating for the company in a report on Monday, November 14th.
+Finally, Williams Trading raised Wolverine World Wide from a hold rating to a buy rating in a research note on Monday, January 16th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Wolverine World Wide currently has a consensus rating of Hold and an average target price of $17.14.

 Wolverine World Wide, Inc engages in the design, manufacture, and sale of branded casual, active lifestyle, work, outdoor sport, athletic, uniform, footwear, and apparel.
 It operates through the following segments: Wolverine Michigan Group and Wolverine Boston Group.
 The Wolverine Michigan Group consists of Merrell, Cat, Chaco, Hush Puppies, Bates uniform, Harley-Davidson and Hytest safety footwear and apparel.